shard-lab/protocol-camp/basics/bitcoin/taproot/README.md

    - Understand that a single UTXO can store several possible script conditions.
 Only the branch actually used is revealed at spend.

 2. Merkle Tree
-   - Learn how each script branch is hashed into a “leaf,” and how these leaves are combined into a single merkleRoot.
+   - Learn how each script branch is hashed into a "leaf," and how these leaves are combined into a single merkleRoot.
    - See how partial revelation (the chosen leaf + path) proves membership in the tree.

 3. Educational Simplification